proafxin/statracking/README.md

 [![Build, test with Tox and publish to Pypi](https://github.com/proafxin/statracking/actions/workflows/test_release.yaml/badge.svg)](https://github.com/proafxin/statracking/actions/workflows/test_release.yaml)
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/proafxin/statracking/develop.svg)](https://results.pre-commit.ci/latest/github/proafxin/statracking/develop)

 Extract stats from scoreboard screenshots.
+Take screenshots after the game is over and use it to extract scores.

+Currently supported games:

+* PUBG TDM arcade mode

+## TDM

+After all the rounds are over, when the final results are shown, take a screenshot.
+The system works best for higher quality screenshots.
+Optimal resolution for most accurate results is 4k.

 ## How to use locally